 Description of impact assessment to evaluate short- and long-term impact(s) to beneficial uses of the surface water.

-Financial Information, including at minimum:

-Comprehensive Annual Financial Report information:

-Current assets and liabilities; and

-Operating revenue and expenses.

 Amended Spill Reports

-The Enrollee shall update or add additional information to a certified Spill Report within 90 calendar days of the spill end date by amending the report or by adding an attachment to the Spill Report in the CIWQS Spill Database.
+The Enrollee shall update or add additional information to a certified Spill Report within 120 calendar days of the spill end date by amending the report or by adding an attachment to the Spill Report in the CIWQS Spill Database.
 The Enrollee shall certify the amended report.

-After 90 days, the Enrollee shall contact the State Water Board at SanitarySewer@waterboards.ca.gov to request to amend a Spill Report.
-The Legally Responsible Official shall submit justification for why the additional information was not reported within the Amended Spill Report due date.
+After 120 days, the Enrollee shall contact the State Water Board at SanitarySewer@waterboards.ca.gov to request to amend a Spill Report.
+The LRO shall submit justification for why the additional information was not reported within the Amended Spill Report due date.

 Monthly Reporting

-Category 2, Category 3, and Category 4 Certified Spill Report
+Category 2 and Category 3 Certified Spill Reports

-Within the first day of the second month from the spill end date, the Enrollee shall report a Certified Spill Report for all Category 2, Category 3 and Category 4 spills addressing all reporting requirements in sections 3.1 through 3.3.1 above, and the following items:
+Within the first day of the second month from the spill end date, the Enrollee shall Certify a Spill Report for all Category 2 and Category 3 spills addressing all reporting requirements in sections 3.1 through 3.3.1 above, and the following items:

 All information provided in Draft Category 1 Spill Report, with verification, or necessary modification based on subsequently acquired information after submittal of draft report;